Azure/bicep-types-az/generated/compute/microsoft.compute/2019-11-01/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The object id of the Managed Identity Resource.
 This will be sent to the RP from ARM via the x-ms-identity-principal-id header in the PUT request if the resource has a systemAssigned(implicit) identity
 * **tenantId**: string (ReadOnly): The tenant id of the Managed Identity Resource.
 This will be sent to the RP from ARM via the x-ms-client-tenant-id header in the PUT request if the resource has a systemAssigned(implicit) identity
 * **type**: 'SystemAssigned': The type of Managed Identity used by the DiskEncryptionSet.
 Only SystemAssigned is supported.
-Possible values include: 'SystemAssigned'

 ## EncryptionSetProperties
 ### Properties